farukustunel/bitirmetezi/src/Results.rst

 Results
 =======

 As you can see the below table, we have **343434** reads for *Escherichia coli* and *251128* reads for *Citrobacter freundii*.
-If you can compare each library in proportion to the total number of bases, you will see that *Escherichia coli* library has more nucleotides, thus has more reads.
+If you can compare each library in proportion to the total number of bases, you will see that *Escherichia coli* library has more nucleotides and more reads.

 .. list-table:: Raw Data Statistics
    :widths: 25 25 25